FlexHDR: Modelling Alignment and Exposure Uncertainties for Flexible HDR Imaging: Results

 \subsection{Flexible Imaging}

 We show that our model is flexible enough to accept an arbitrary number of images without the need for re-training.
 In Table \ref{table:permutation} we evaluate the performance of our proposed model when trained and tested on different numbers of images with different exposures.
-We use the following input frame configurations for training and testing: Short + Medium + Long, Short + Medium, Medium + Long, Medium.
+We use the following input frame configurations for training and testing: Short + Medium + Long (S + M + L), Short + Medium (S + M), Medium + Long (M + L), Medium (M).
+The reference frame in all settings is the medium frame, which is spatially aligned to the ground truth.
 As expected, performance is best when the testing configuration is seen during training.
-Our model trained on all permutations achieves very good cross-setting performance, obtaining the best results for the S + M and M + L settings.
+Our model trained on all permutations achieves competitive cross-setting performance, obtaining the best results for the S + M and M + L settings.
 It is also competitive with our best model for the M and S + M + L settings, without needing any extra training time, and is capable of accepting a range of different input configurations without the need for re-training.
 In fact, we show that our model using only two frames (S + M) can obtain results outperforming current state-of-the-art methods using all three frames in PSNR-$\mu$ \cite{niu21} and PSNR-L \cite{prabhakar21}.
-In Figure \ref{fig:permutations-well-exposed} we show that our model is capable of producing high quality HDR outputs for a range of different input configurations.
+We qualitatively show the performance gains from our flexible architecture in Figure \ref{fig:tursun-fire}.
+The figure shows that our method works with 3, 5, 7, or 9 input frames with varying exposures from -4.00 to +4.00, without the need to re-train.
+As the number of frames increases, the reconstruction quality also clearly increases (i.e. the colour and detail of the flames improves as we go from 3 to 9 frames).
+Our proposed method is capable of utilizing the information provided in all 9 input frames.
+In Figure \ref{fig:permutations-well-exposed} we show that our model is also capable of producing high quality HDR outputs with fewer than 3 input frames.
 Furthermore we show in Figure \ref{fig:flexible-figure-1} that our method can use any frame as the reference frame without re-training, providing superior flexibility and choice when compared to state-of-the-art methods.
-However a limitation of our method is that it is not able to hallucinate details in large over-exposed regions, as seen in Figure \ref{fig:permutations-over-exposed}.